rahulyhg/YggBot/README.md

 ## Commands:

 ### General:
-  - '!help' to get a list of available commands
+  - 'ygg!help' to get a list of available commands